lggg123/ethereum_sniper_bot/README.md

 3. Smart Contract Compilation

-In this step, we’ll deploy our ERC-20 token smart contract using [Remix](https://remix.ethereum.org).
+In this step, we’ll compile our ERC-20 token smart contract using [Remix](https://remix.ethereum.org).
 Remix is a web-based IDE for developing, testing, and deploying Solidity contracts.

 ### 3.1.
 Open Remix